caporalesimone/RazorEnhacedCSharpScripts/README.md

 # C# Scripts for RazorEnhanced

-This is collection of C# scripts for [RazorEnhanced](http://razorenhanced.net/)
+This is collection of C# scripts for [RazorEnhanced](http://razorenhanced.net/) The best place to clone this repo is inside the folder Scripts of RE.

+## Disclaimer

 Most of those scripts are tested only on [Demise Server](https://www.uogdemise.com/) but feel free to fix it for your server and send me a PR

-The best place to clone this repo is inside the folder Scripts of RE.
+Some scripts are under development or just for reference purpose.
+Do not expect that all is perfect!

 ## Use those scripts